pallupz/covid-vaccine-booking/README.md

 ##### Using the CoWIN OTP Retriever Android app
 1. Install the [CoWinOTPRetriever Android app](./CoWinOtpRetreiver.apk?raw=true) by enabling installation from unknown sources.
 2. Follow this guide to install apps from unknown sources: https://www.verizon.com/support/knowledge-base-222186/
+3. Allow the app to run in background so that the app does not stop even if you multi-task or leave the phone idle.
-3. Grant sms access to allow the app to read CoWIN OTP sms.
+4. Grant sms access to allow the app to read CoWIN OTP sms.
-4. Enter 10 digit mobile number registered on the CoWIN portal.
+5. Enter 10 digit mobile number registered on the CoWIN portal.
-5. Switch ON the OTP Listener.
+6. Switch ON the OTP Listener.
-6. If the OTP is successfully sent to the key value store, you will see the status as shown below.
+7. If the OTP is successfully sent to the key value store, you will see the status as shown below.
-7. Ensure that the battery saver mode, and all other optimizations are removed.
+8. Ensure that the battery saver mode, and all other optimizations are removed.
 The app should always run (This is the key for quick response).
 	Tip: If you don not see a success message on the app when you receive an OTP: https://www.androidpolice.com/2020/05/30/how-to-prevent-apps-sleeping-in-the-background-on-android/
 8. Security tip: Make sure to change back your settings to disallow app installation from unknown sources.